rit-sse/WebsiteTheSSEquel/documentation/EnvironmentSetup.md

 # Environment Setup

-This guide should mirror what is needed to safely run and validate changes before merging into `dev`.
+This guide should mirror what is needed to safely run and validate changes before merging into `main`.

 ## Local-Prod Parity Policy